wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## What are secrets?

-A secret is any "clear text" that you want to tightly control access to, such as API keys, passwords, certificates, and more.
+A secret is any "clear text" that you want to tightly control access to, such as API keys, passwords, SSH private certificates, and more.

 Questions for secrets management: